Moving away from GlusterFS to a shared folder mounted via sshfs for my cluster storage

 sudo vim /etc/fuse.conf

-And uncomment user_allow_other
+And uncomment user_allow_other.

 Create the directory where the remote directory will be mounted, eg (on all cluster’s node):